 Making homemade ramen is a rewarding but time-intensive pursuit, which is why ramen kits of the sort from Sun Noodle are such a lifesaver.
 The noodles and broth themselves are quite good, but they're much improved with the addition of your own homemade toppings—sliced scallions, soft-boiled eggs, or this deeply savory eggplant.
 We roast whole eggplants first, then scoop out the soft, smoky flesh and spin it in a salad spinner, as in our baba ganoush recipe.
 Then we simmer it with typical Japanese flavoring agents: kombu, bonito, soy sauce, and mirin.

 This plate of tender little eggplants is inspired by the classic Bengali dish begun-er tok.
-Seasoned with a paste made up of tomato, mustard seeds, cumin seeds, turmeric, and Kashmiri red chili powder, they're baked until charred and blackened on the outside, with velvety and soft interiors.
+Seasoned with a paste made up of tomato, mustard seeds, cumin seeds, turmeric, and Kashmiri red chile powder, they're baked until charred and blackened on the outside, with velvety and soft interiors.

 This eggplant dish, sometimes on the menu at yakitori restaurants, is nearly as delicious when prepared under the broiler.
 The direct heat chars the skin and highlights the eggplant's natural smoky flavor and cooks the inside to a rich, creamy consistency.
 We top the finished eggplant with flakes of cured, smoked, and dried bonito, sliced scallions, and spicy grated ginger.

 Don't be fooled by the name: This fried eggplant dish doesn't involve any fish.
-Rather, "fish-fragrant" refers to a Sichuanese sauce featuring ingredients commonly associated with cooking fish—namely garlic, ginger, and pickled chilies.
+Rather, "fish-fragrant" refers to a Sichuanese sauce featuring ingredients commonly associated with cooking fish—namely garlic, ginger, and pickled chiles.
 Enjoy it hot or cold, over rice, tossed with your protein of choice, or simply as a side dish for your next Sichuan meal.